Developer-Autodesk/forge.learning/docs/environment/setup/netcore_da.md

 using Microsoft.AspNetCore.Mvc;
 ```

-The replace the content of the `Startup` class with the following code, which enables static file server (HTML & JS) and [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-2.2), used to push notifications to the client.
+Then replace the content of the `Startup` class with the following code, which enables static file server (HTML & JS) and [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-2.2), used to push notifications to the client.

 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.